 - Constitution & Ethics Committee - advice & guidance on governance

-- Membership Advisory Group - to contribute to the formulation of strategy
+- Membership Advisory Group - to contribute to the formulation of strategy and membership benefits

 - Nominations & Remuneration Committee Ė procedure around Board recruitment & remuneration